DDemoNZ/Internet-ShopRepository/README.md

 <br>

 # <a name="Start"></a>Start
 * Click "Inject" button.
-Or you can register two users and to do the next steps.
-* Change admin role_id in table user_roles from 1 to 2.
 * And after you can login as user with login - user and password - user.
 * And as admin with login - admin and password - admin.
+* Or you can register new user.
 <hr>
 <br>

 # <a name="User"></a>For user
+User can:
-* User can watch item list</h5>
+* watch item list</h5>
-* Can add and delete items into his bucket</h5>
+* add and delete items into his bucket</h5>
-* Can create order from bucket with items</h5>
+* create order from bucket with items</h5>
-* Can delete his orders</h5>
+* delete his orders</h5>
 <hr>
 <br>

 # <a name="Admin"></a>For administrator
+Administrator can:
-* Can add/delete(manage) items into item list</h5>
+* add/delete(manage) items into item list</h5>
-* Can watch and manage users list</h5>
+* watch and manage users list</h5>
-* Can watch and manage orders list</h5>
+* watch and manage orders list</h5>
 <hr>
 <br>

 # <a name="Developer"></a>For developer
 * Open this project in IDE as Maven project
-* Install and configure Tomcat
+* Install and configure Tomcat:
+    - add artifact;
+    - add sdk 11;
+    - add sdk 11 in project structure;
-* Install and configure MySQL
+* Install and configure MySQL:
-* Run script init_db.sql in MySQL
+    - Run script from src/main/resources/init_db.sql in MySQL;
+    - In mate/academy/internetshop/factory/FactoryForAllDao.java class use your login and password to create a connection;
-* Configure log4j.properties if you want to check log
+* Configure log4j.properties if you want to check log:
+    - change path in src/main/resources/log4j.properties to path where you want to create log file;
 * Run project
 *
 * It can be running with SQL or with Lists implementation
 * If you want change impl to list
-* Change "BucketDao", "UserDao", "ItemDao", "OrderDao" in Factory from "JDBC impl" to "simple impl"
+* Change "BucketDao", "UserDao", "ItemDao", "OrderDao" in Factory from "JDBC impl" to "simple impl":
+    - change from -> public static BucketDao getBucketDao() { return new BucketDaoJdbcImpl(connection); }
+    - to -> public static BucketDao getBucketDao() { return bucketDao == null ? new BucketDaoImpl() : bucketDao; }
 <br>

 # Author